codophilic/LearnSpring/Spring Concepts.md

 - Spring Core is like a magic box for Legos.
 You tell it what kind of car you want (using a configuration file), and it:
   - Grabs all the necessary pieces (wheels, engine, chassis) - creates the objects
   - Snaps them together in the right way (configures them) - injects dependencies between objects
-  - Makes sure you have everything you need (no missing pieces) - ensures all dependencies are met
+  - Make sure you have everything you need (no missing pieces) - ensures all dependencies are met
 - This way, you just tell Spring Core what you want to build, and it takes care of the messy details of putting it all together.
 You can focus on making your car cool, not hunting for spare axles!
 - Spring Core manages objects in your code like Legos:
   - Object Creation: Imagine a Lego wheel.
 Spring can create that wheel object (like new Wheel() in Java) based on your instructions.